Fox and Apollo would have a 50-50 stake in the venture and jointly manage it.

 The aim is to broaden distribution of hit shows around the world while funding the creation of new ones.
 There are already versions of "Idol" in more than 100 countries.

-Other shows made by the companies include "So You Think You Can Dance," ''MasterChef" and "Deal or No Deal."
+Other shows made by the merging entities include "So You Think You Can Dance," ''MasterChef" and "Deal or No Deal."

 It's not immediately clear what will happen with Elisabeth Murdoch, who is Shine's chairman.
 She is also the daughter of Rupert Murdoch, who controls Twenty-First Century Fox Inc. through a family trust that owns shares.